VolleyManagement/volley-management/CONTRIBUTING.md

 ### C#
 C# code style is controlled by StyleCop Code Analyzer.
 You will see errors and warnings if you break code style.

 If you feel that some particular rule is too strict or too lose.
-Also if you have ideas how it can be enhanced please log __enhancement__ issue or contact [Sergii Diachenko](mailto:sdiachenko AT outlook DOT com)
+Also if you have ideas how it can be enhanced please log __enhancement__ issue or contact Sergii Diachenko(mailto:sdiachenko AT outlook DOT com)
 ### Unit Tests
 We put a lot of emphasis on writing useful unit tests which will communicate requirements, ease maintainability and serve as a safety net.